rsv4fk/DS4002_Project1/README.md

 We used R version 4.4.2.
 The packages we used were tidyverse version 1.3.2 and dplyr version 1.1.0.

 ### Using Code
    We began by cleaning the data.
-The removed variables in the initial dataset that were not pertinent to our research, and we filtered the type of publication to articles because we were look at news coverage.
-We focused on looking at the To calculate the frequency of COVID news coverage, we found the counts of the keywords "virus," "corona," "covid," "pandemic," and "epidemic."
+We removed variables in the initial dataset that were not pertinent to our research, and we filtered the type of publication to articles because we were looking at news coverage.

+   We focused on searching the abstract, lead paragraph, keywords, main headline, and print line to find the counts of the words "virus," "corona," "covid," "pandemic," and "epidemic."
+To do this, we created an if else statement within a for loop for each month, which searched the abstract, lead paragraph, keywords, main headline, and print headline of each record until it found one of these words: "virus," "corona," "covid," "pandemic," or "epidemic."

 ## Data
 | Variable     | Description |